Blog Content

 How to Manage Advanced Pleural Mesothelioma

-Before 2020, the normal standard of treatment in the first line setting for those with pleural mesothelioma was chemotherapy, with a combination of platinum and pemetrexed.
-The CheckMate 743 trial...
+Key Takeaways Before 2020, the standard first-line treatment for advanced pleural mesothelioma was chemotherapy with platinum and pemetrexed.
+That changed with the results of the CheckMate 743 trial...

 The PrE0505 Study